Can Large Language Models Infer Causation from Correlation?: Experiments

-The experimental results in \cref{tab:finetune} of 12 models finetuned on our \ourdata seem very strong at first sight.
+Next, we address the question: \textit{Can we re-purpose LLMs to learn this task?} The experimental results in \cref{tab:finetune} of 17 models finetuned on our \ourdata seem very strong at first sight.
 Most models see a substantial increase, among which the finetuned BERT-based NLI models demonstrate the strongest performance.
 The best-performing one, RoBERTa-Large MNLI, achieves 94.74\% F1 score on this task, as well as very high precision, recall and accuracy scores.